frostoven/BSC5P-JSON-XYZ/utils/README.md

 [tempRanges](https://github.com/frostoven/BSC5P-JSON-XYZ/blob/primary/utils/hrDiagram.js#L27)
 inside the
 [hrDiagram.js](https://github.com/frostoven/BSC5P-JSON-XYZ/blob/primary/utils/hrDiagram.js)
-file for more info on how this relates to spectral classes, it has a lot a of comments describing its setup.
+file for more info on how this relates to spectral classes, it has a lot of comments describing its setup.